Gohulan/MicrosDBManager/README.md

 Drop Database: To drop a database, run the application and select the option to drop a database.
 Provide the database name when prompted.

+# Deploying Microsoft SQL Server Express on Microsoft Windows Devices

+Go to My Oracle Support, logon and click the Patches & Updates tab, and then search for the CAL package for your version of Microsoft SQL Server Express: Download the CAL package (the patch ID is shown in parenthesis) for your version of Microsoft SQL Server Express:

+For SQL Server Express 2016, search for and download patch number 35069532.

+For SQL Server Express 2014, search for and download patch number 34362472.

+Once the SQL Server Express CAL package file is downloaded, perform the following steps:

+Using CAL, install the SQL Server Express Database package on the workstations.

+Install the Service Host Download CAL Package.

+Install the Service Host.

+Deploy the CAL packages as described in CAL Package Deployment and CAL on Workstations.

+See Configuring CAL Packages for more information about uploading Custom CAL packages to your system.